time2fishman/react-groceries/README.md

 1. Change into your labs folder with `cd ~/sei/labs`.
 2. Fork and clone this repository with `git clone <paste ssh url>`.
 3. Change into the new directory with `cd react-groceries`.
+4. Check out a dev branch with `git checkout -b dev`.
-4. Confirm that you're actually in you're in your `react-groceries` directory and then run `npm install`
+5. Confirm that you're actually in you're in your `react-groceries` directory and then run `npm install`
-5. After it finishes installing, type `code .` to open up the project in VS Code.
+6. After it finishes installing, type `code .` to open up the project in VS Code.
-6. Run `npm start` to launch the React development server and open your application in the browser at `localhost:3000`.
+7. Run `npm start` to launch the React development server and open your application in the browser at `localhost:3000`.
-7. Turn in your submission via a pull request on the original repository.
+8. Turn in your submission via a pull request on the original repository.

 ## Deliverables